Can I get my paper proofread?

 Please call us (985.448.4100) during weekday consultation hours to make an appointment so that you can be guaranteed at least 30 minutes with a consultant.
 If you are sure that a 30-minute consultation will not be enough, you may request a longer time period.
 We do not set appointments of more than one hour.

-Students wishing to make scheduled weekly appointments can do so.
-We suggest no more than two times per week and allow no more than three per week.
+Students wishing to make scheduled weekly appointments may do so.
+We suggest no more than twice weekly and allow no more than three weekly.
 Such scheduled consultations will be with the same tutor whenever possible, and the tutor and student will work together to determine a plan for the semester.

 We do take “walk-ins.”
 However, the Center gives priority to the students who have made appointments.
 As a walk-in, you may not get a consultation because of time constraints, but you may be able to ask a quick question or make an appointment for a later time.